-Teachers use medium and longer term planning to create activities that ensure sequential learning with activities and skills which is merely a vehicle for understanding the learning in a fun, vibrant and meaningful way.
+Teachers use medium and longer term planning to create activities that ensure sequential learning.
+The focus of the lessons is always the learning and skill rather than the activity, which is merely a vehicle for understanding the learning in a fun, vibrant and meaningful way.